Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 If you want to build `mBrainAligner` from source, please follow the instructions here: [How to build mBrainAligner](https://github.com/Vaa3D/vaa3d_tools/tree/master/hackathon/mBrainAligner/docs/How_to_build_mBrainAligner.md)

+Note that mBrainAligner has been only tested on Windows 10 and Linux.

 # Run mBrainAligner